|Quick Facts: Drafters|

-Employment of drafters is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of drafters is projected to show little or no change from 2018 to 2028.
 Increased construction activity is projected to drive demand for drafters, but this is expected to be tempered as engineers and architects increasingly perform some tasks previously done by drafters.

 Explore resources for employment and wages by state and area for drafters.

 Compare the job duties, education, job growth, and pay of drafters with similar occupations.